charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 CLear PROgramming Language and Framework.
 I present both clprolf programming language and clprolf framework, which is a framework with pure annotations, to leverage clprolf language in C#, Java, or PHP.
-The clprolf language(CLear PROgramming Language and Framework) is an object-oriented programming language.
+The clprolf language(CLear PROgramming Language and Framework) is an blend of object-oriented programming language and agent OP.
 It is not widely used.
 It is minimalistic, for simplify development.
 It is an interesting teaching tool, but it's not designed only for teaching purposes.
 Programming with clprolf focuses on functional problems, and describes the interactions of actors.
 For the technical parts, we describe solutions by describing what a worker must do.
 It is a programming language designed for clarity, simplicity, and ease of use.
 The language, and frameworks, inherently embeds good object oriented principles, and significant design patterns, which is a unique feature in programming languages.